Hwasa: 2021–present: Departure from RBW, further solo releases, and "Twits"

+On March 12, 2024, Hwasa's official fandom name "Twits" was announced.
+She then announced she would be holding her first tour, titled "Twits", in Seoul, Hong Kong, Taipei and Singapore.
+On September 19, Hwasa released her second mini album O with the title track "Na".
+On November 14, she released the track "Star".

+In March 2025, Hwasa opened her North American leg of the tour with shows in Seattle, Oakland, Los Angeles, Dallas, Houston, Atlanta, Washington D.C, Brooklyn, Boston, Toronto and Chicago.
+She continued her tour with a show in Bangkok in August and another in Kaohsiung in September.

+On October 15, 2025, Hwasa released her digital single "Good Goodbye" starring actor Park Jeong-min.
+The single charted in the top 10 of all major domestic music charts.

 Impact and influence

 Hwasa has appeared on Korea Power Celebrity 40 list placing 26th in 2019, and was featured by Forbes in their 30 Under 30 Asia list of 2021.
 She was ranked as the 16th most popular K-pop idol in 2018 and 9th in 2019 in annual surveys conducted by Gallup Korea.
 Also, she was ranked 9th in annual survey for Gallup Korea's Singer of the Year in 2020 under the category selected by respondents in age group 13 to 39.
 She also has been placed first occasionally on the Korean Business Research Institute's monthly "Individual Girl Group Members Brand Power Ranking".

-Hwasa's appearances on reality shows, I Live Alone and Let's Eat Dinner Together, has been credited for influencing restaurant habits, food recipes and increased sales of foods and accessories in South Korea.
+Hwasa's appearances on the reality shows I Live Alone and Let's Eat Dinner Together have been credited for influencing restaurant habits, food recipes and increased sales of foods and related accessories in South Korea.

+In May 2023, the Student and Parent Human Rights Protection Coalition of Sungkyunkwan University filed a police report against Hwasa for public indecency over sexually suggestive dance moves performed at a festival.
+The complaint escalated to a criminal investigation, but Hwasa was acquitted by police in October, who determined there was insufficient evidence for criminal charges.